 Class assignments and grading

 This class counts for "W" credit, and will require students to write two 5-7 page revisable papers.
-Students can also expect to write several informal reading responses and to participate in a group presentation. **Please note that students are expected to keep up with the weekly reading and are expected to come to class prepared to discuss and engage with the texts**
+Students can also expect to write semi-formal reading responses and to participate in a group presentation.